codecop/Roguelike-Coderetreat/room-sample-2/README.md

 ### Other Sample Rooms

 There is a room `/key/` with a chest to interact and a key which has a locked door to test.
+This is a nice room which can be demo-ed.

 The room `/minimal/` is the smallest implementation, only layout and walk(ing).
 Other end-points are 404.

 Room `/large/` has a 50x50 grid, the door is in the middle on the right.

+Room `/monster/` has a zombie which is chasing and killing the player (using `/stats/` service).
+It moves towards the player and hits it every 3 ticks.
+This is a nice room which can be demo-ed.